oldestyle/madmartigan/README.md

     - usb charging device to power Pis
     - network cables, switch
   - each Pi gets a small protoboard with an RGB LED status light.
 This allows the device to *visualize* server activity while load balancing and performing other tasks.

+See the [Bill of Materials](bom.md) for details on materials required for this project.

 ### Software testing, development
 Once the Madmartigan device is built, it can be used to test and develop various types of networking software and solutions.

+#### Configuration Deployment with Ansible
+...

 #### Load balancing with Drupal on Nginx
 > Load balancing across multiple application instances is a commonly used technique for optimizing resource utilization, maximizing throughput, reducing latency, and ensuring fault-tolerant configurations.